Everything I Wish I Could Pin on Twitter

 West Papua social media.

 Kashmir has been a contested area since before India and Pakistan gained their independence from Britain in 1947.
 It was divided in 1949: Pakistan-administered Kashmir and India-administered Kashmir.
 Both countries, however, claim the entire region.
-A [what year?] revolt against Indian rule left tens of thousands of people dead.
+A revolt started in 1989 against Indian rule has left tens of thousands of people dead.
 Article 370 in India granted their portion of Kashmir some level of autonomy, but in 2019, Article 370 was revoked.

 Formerly a colony of Spain and currently a colony of the US, Puerto Rico does not have the full rights or protections that independence—or even statehood—would afford.
 While it lays vulnerable to natural disasters, the US does not aid it in any meaningful or honest way.
 Puerto Ricans frequently suffers blackouts.
-The island of Vieques has been without a hospital for six years (construction for a new ” health facility ” started November 2023).
+The island of Vieques has been without a hospital for six years.
 Major financial institutions keep Puerto Rico in debt.
 Other corporations exploit tax loopholes with a presence in Puerto Rico.
-Puerto Ricans are holding a plebiscite in November to see if independence or statehood is preferred.

 One of the world’s worst humanitarian crises.
 The war started in 2014 when Ansar Allah took control of Saada province.
 A Saudi-led and US-backed coalition intervened the following year to restore the former president’s government.
 Other armed groups (including one backed by the UAE) have since joined in.
 The economy is in shambles and over 50% of households don’t get enough food.